Dean Simonton: Academic career

-Professional service
+Following completion of his doctorate, Simonton joined the University of Arkansas as an assistant professor of psychology in 1974.
+There he taught undergraduate and graduate courses in general psychology, social psychology, and archival data analysis.

+In 1976 Simonton joined the Department of Psychology at the University of California, Davis, an institution that would remain his academic home for the next four decades.
+Initially appointed assistant professor, he was promoted to associate professor in 1980 and to full professor in 1985.
+In 2004 he was named Distinguished Professor (Above Scale), one of the highest academic distinctions within the University of California system, before becoming Distinguished Professor Emeritus upon his retirement in 2016.

+Beyond his research, Simonton played an important role in university governance and academic administration.
+Within the Department of Psychology he served as Vice Chair, Graduate Program Chair, chair of undergraduate curriculum and advising committees, graduate adviser, honors adviser, and faculty sponsor for the Psi Chi honor society.

+In recognition of both his scholarly and educational achievements, Simonton received the UC Davis Prize for Teaching and Scholarly Achievement, the Distinguished Teaching Award of the Academic Senate, and the Robert S. Daniel Award from the American Psychological Association.
-Simonton served as the president of the Society for General Psychology (APA Division 1), the Society for the Psychology of Aesthetics, Creativity, and the Arts (APA Division 10), and the Society for the History of Psychology (APA Division 26).

-From 1993 to 1999, he served as the editor of Journal of Creative Behavior.
+He served as president of the Society for the Psychology of Aesthetics, Creativity and the Arts, the International Association of Empirical Aesthetics, the Society for General Psychology and Interdisciplinary Inquiry, and later the Society for the History of Psychology.
+His editorial work included serving as editor of the Journal of Creative Behavior and membership on the editorial boards of numerous leading journals in psychology, creativity, leadership, and personality research.

 Research

 Simonton's research examines cognitive, personal, developmental, social, and cultural factors that underpin eminence and creativity.
 He employs archival data analysis techniques, including cross-cultural, transhistorical, biographical, and content analytical measures.
 His historiometric analyses shed light on eminent personalities, notable events, and creative products throughout history.
 He has also conducted laboratory experiments, mathematical models, meta-analyses, and other more mainstream methods.
 Additionally, Simonton explores the history of psychology, particularly focusing on the psychology of science and eminent scientists.

 One of his findings was that the 10 years' experience of deliberate practice is not a rule, but an average with significant variation around the mean.
 He found that the people who achieved the greatest lifetime productivity and highest levels of eminence required the least amount of time to achieve expertise.
 He also found that while too much expertise can hurt one's chances of greatness, the downsides of overtraining in one domain can be ameliorated by the acquisition of expertise among numerous different domains.

 He also found that an association of creativity with psychopathic traits was more apparent in artists than in scientists, and that artists who operate in expressive, subjective, or romantic styles display more psychopathology than those who operate in classical or academic styles.

 In 2006, he published a paper that ranked the IQ, Openness, Intellectual Brilliance, and Leadership of all past 42 US presidents.